-- See APPENDIX A for instructions on creating locality labels.
-These are created for all mounted beetle specimens during field preparation and will be placed on the pin below each specimen. - See APPENDIX B for instructions on creating determination labels.
-These are created for all mounted beetle specimens during field preparation and will be placed on the pin below the locality label located below each specimen.
-Ground beetles that have not yet been identified, however, may be mounted on pins with locality labels but no determination labels. - See APPENDIX C for instructions on creating insect individual ID labels.
+- See APPENDIX J for instructions on creating locality labels.
+These are created for all mounted beetle specimens during field preparation and will be placed on the pin below each specimen. - See APPENDIX K for instructions on creating determination labels.
+These are created for all mounted beetle specimens during field preparation and will be placed on the pin below the locality label located below each specimen. - See APPENDIX L for instructions on creating insect individual ID labels.
 These will be created for all mounted beetle and specimens at the time of preparation and will be placed on the pin below the determination label (which is below the locality label) located below each specimen.